 Trainees should be acquainted with the utility of "check cards" in conducting systematic searches.
-A "check card" is a card that can be issued to each searcher specifying the route to follow and the areas to be searched.
+For example, a "check card" is a card that can be issued to each searcher specifying the route to follow and the areas to be searched.
 These cards can be colour-coded for different areas of responsibility, for example blue for deck, red for engine-room.
 On completion of individual search tasks, the cards are returned to a central control point.
 When all cards are returned, the search is known to be complete.
-The findings of the search can then be discussed.